Fulululu/MyProfile/README.md

 My Profile about Bash, Emacs, Terminator and Showdowsocks on GNU OS

 ## Usage
-git clone them and copy to your user home diractory.
+git clone and copy them to your home directory.